MattMcFarland/sequelize-relay/docs/setup.md

 # Setup

 This Chapter will guide users through setting up a blank package with nodejs.
+We'll cover installing dependencies, installing Express JS, installing graphql, etc.  We'll end this chapter with a confirmed hello world and wide eyes....

 1. Setup a new npm project
 2. Run `npm install graphql graphql-relay-js sequelize sequelize-relay --save-dev`